kumuluz/kumuluzee-samples/kumuluzee-security-keycloak/README.md

 Log into the Keycloak using your admin account and create a new realm, e.g. **customers-realm**.
 Then create two new clients.
 One will be used to retrieve access tokens and the other one wil be used only to verify issued tokens.
-The first client, e.g. **customers-app**, should be of **public** type.
+The first client, e.g. **customers-app**, should be of **public** access type.
 Under **Valid redirect URIs** enter *http://localhost*.
-The second client is a **bearer-only** client, e.g. **customers-api**. e.g. **customers-api** and set its access type to **bearer-only**.
+Create the second client and set its access type to **bearer-only** and give it a name, e.g. **customers-api**.
 Create a user and set the credentials.
 Then create a couple of roles and assign them to the new user.
 When finished, open up the new client and copy the configuration under *Installation/Keycloak OIDC JSON* and save it for later.

 ### Implement security

-First we have to enable the security using the `@DeclareRoles` annotation on the main application class of the REST service:
+First we have to enable the security using the `@DeclareRoles` annotation on the main application class of the REST
+service:

 ```java
 @DeclareRoles({"user", "admin"})